 Chargeback fraud costs online retailers much more than the initial fraud.
 In fact, starting in 2016, each dollar of fraud cost retailers $2.40 and by 2018, this had risen to $2.94 per dollar of fraud.
 This is because retailers are charged a fee when a chargeback occurs.
 On top of these, marketing efforts have been exhausted to get customers to the point of purchase, and with a chargeback, that money has gone to waste.

 These added costs are due to how chargeback fraud is handled.
 Here are the main reasons chargebacks cost retailers more than the initial fraud:

-Retailers pay the credit card processor for each transaction processed using their card.
+Retailers pay the credit card processor a small percentage for each transaction processed using their card.
 When a transaction results in a chargeback – regardless of whether it was the retailers fault or not – the retailer does not recoup these processing fees.
 This means that the retailer is out any processing fees paid on a fraudulent chargeback.

 When a retailer receives a chargeback from a transaction, the acquiring bank also adds a chargeback fee (typically between $20 and $100) to cover the costs the acquiring bank absorbs from the chargeback process.
 Fees are calculated based on the risk associated with the retailer.
 When a chargeback dispute is filed and confirmed, the retailer is not returned this chargeback fee and they have to absorb this expense.

 Acquiring banks monitor the chargeback ratios of retailers, to help protect against risk.
 Online retailers that experience high chargeback ratios will have higher costs associated with these transactions, as the bank sees the merchant as risky.
 In a serious case, the retailer can even be blacklisted.
 Either way, maintaining a low chargeback rate will help avoid these additional costs.